Email any staff with their first name plus @seacc.org.

 Sarah Davidson, Inside Passage Waters Program Manager

-Sarah is originally from San Francisco and is looking forward to returning to the mighty Pacific from Washington DC, where she has been working on urban stormwater projects and community engagement with the Alliance for the Chesapeake Bay.
+Sarah is originally from San Francisco and is happy to have returned to the mighty Pacific from Washington DC, where she was working on urban stormwater projects and community engagement with the Alliance for the Chesapeake Bay.
 Sarah obtained a dual master's degree from American University and the University for Peace in Costa Rica with a focus in water governance, peacebuilding, and community engagement.
 She is excited to get to know Southeast Alaska and continue to pursue her passions in participatory processes and all things water!

 Irene Dundas, Indigenous Outreach Coordinator

 Irene is Tlingit from the Tsaagweidi clan of, “The House that Anchored the Village,” in Kake, Alaska.
 Born in Ketchikan and raised between Saxman and Kake, Irene’s career and life have been dedicated to serving the native community.
 She has served full-time in a dual role as an elected position as the Tribal President of Ketchikan Indian Community (KIC) and was assigned to conduct the Tribal Administrator role, responsible for one of the largest Indian Tribes in SE Alaska, with a focus on preserving self-governance for KIC Tribal Members.
 Irene has served as KIC’s Tribal President for the last 6 years.
 In her leadership capacity, she’s been instrumental in fostering communication, advocating and asserting KIC’s authority as a Tribal government.
 Irene has an extensive background working with the Forest Service, State of Alaska, Bureau of Indian Affairs and the Indian Health Service to ensure a meaningful consultation platform is established to conduct an ongoing government to government relationship for a wide range of issues that impact, effect, and benefit KIC’s Tribal Members.